English

 • A light jacket.
 It can get breezy on the water, even on sunny days.

-• Sunglasses and sunscreen, especially if you’re sitting on the open deck.
+• Sunglasses and sunscreen, if you’re sitting on the open deck.

 • A reusable water bottle (or grab a drink from the onboard bar).